AmanKumar1710/chatbot/README.md

-🧠 Create Chatbot Using Python (with NLP + Web Knowledge Base) This project demonstrates how to build a smart chatbot in Python that uses Natural Language Processing (NLP) and semantic similarity to answer user questions based on content scraped from a specific web article.

-It uses:

-🧠 sentence-transformers for semantic understanding

-🌐 requests + BeautifulSoup for web scraping

-🧠 nltk for sentence tokenization

-⚙️ PyTorch backend for model inference
+# 🤖 Simple Intent-Based Chatbot Using TensorFlow

+This project implements a basic chatbot in Python using **TensorFlow**.
+It is built around **predefined intents** and **custom responses**, classified via a feedforward neural network.

+---

+## ⭐ Features

+- ✅ **Intent classification** – Understands user messages based on intents defined in `intents.json`.
+- ✅ **Custom responses** – Provides appropriate replies for each recognized intent.
+- ✅ **Data-driven design** – Easily extendable by adding more intents or example phrases.
+- ✅ **Two-script flow**:
+  - `new.py` – Trains the model on intent-response pairs.
+  - `chatbot.py` – Loads the trained model and interacts with users.